 PSPDFKit Server uses two different kinds of caches to improve performance and reduce the load on the asset backend.

-- When PSPDFKit Server needs to access a PDF file via the asset storage backend, the document is cached on the local file system to speed up future access.
-You can configure this cache via the following environment variables:
+When PSPDFKit Server needs to access a PDF file via the asset storage backend, the document is cached on the local file system to speed up future access.
+You can configure the size of the cache using the

 Since both caches only work for a single PSPDFKit Server node and are not shared across multiple PSPDFKit Server nodes, you can use Redis to enable a shared cache.